ishehadeh/smp/report/progress.typ

 any other.

 == Syntax Progress
-Type expressions support a subset of the possible scalars: `unit` and `bool`, and integer types.
+Type expressions support a subset of the possible scalars: `unit`, `bool`, and integer types.
 Support for number (i.e. integer) ranges (`0..10`) has been established, although negative numbers are not included.
 Container types, arrays and structures have been fully implemented in syntax.
 Named references to other types have also been implemented, which may include type parameters.
 The most notable omission in the current type expression grammar is that there is no union operator, or any kind of reference type.

-Most of the top level definitions have been implemented: `type`, `func`, and `extern func`.
-The most notable omission is proper module syntax.
+Most top level definitions have been implemented: `type`, `func`, and `extern func`.
 Each of the these definitions also has support for type parameters.
+There is no syntax for module imports or exports.

-Expression syntax is lacking.
-There is only support for integer comparison operators, basic arithmetic operations, and assignment.
-Bindings are supported via `let`, and may be referenced by name.
-Container type access is also supported..
+Expression Support for integer comparison operators, basic arithmetic operations, and assignment.
+Bindings are supported via `let` and `let mut`.
+Identifiers and may be accessed and called.
+Literals have been implemented for integers, booleans, structures and arrays.
+Basic branching via `if`/`else` and `while` has been implemented, but there is no `else if`, `switch` or `for` expressions.

-Basic branching via `if` and `while` (`if`, `while`, and `let`, all have a value and type, allowing them to be used in expressions).\
-\
+Comments have not been implemented.
 == Type Checking Progress
 The most significant progress in the typechecker is crawling the AST, adding type annotations.
 The actual _checking_ of these annotations is limited.